-In recent year’s Ruby Walsh has dominated this market – ridding the most winners over the four days a staggering 9 times in the last 10 seasons, including 12 months ago in 2017, while in total the ‘silver fox’ pilot has landed the Cheltenham Top Jockey award 10 times.
+In recent year’s Ruby Walsh has dominated this market – ridding the most winners over the four days a staggering 9 times in the last 11 seasons, while in total the ‘silver fox’ pilot has landed the Cheltenham Top Jockey award 10 times.

-Walsh has been out injured for most of the 2017/18 season, but is expected to be back in time for the 2018 Cheltenham Festival.
-So far, he’s ridden 57 Cheltenham Festival winners, so with just three more to hit the 60 mark he’s sure to reach that tally at some stage over the four days of the 2019 Cheltenham Festival.
+So far, Walsh has ridden 59 Cheltenham Festival winners, so with just one more to hit the 60 mark he’s sure to reach that tally at some stage over the four days of the 2019 Cheltenham Festival.

-Walsh will have the pick of all the main Mullins horses over the Festival – like Min, Un de Scueax, Getabird, and while he’s sure to also get the leg-up on plenty of spares if Mullins doesn’t have a runners in the race.
+Walsh will again have the pick of all the main Mullins horses over the Festival, while he’s sure to also get the leg-up on plenty of spares if Mullins doesn’t have a runners in the race.

 Barry Geragthy, will have the pick of the JP McManus-owned runners in his armoury then he’ll be a popular alternative to Walsh.
 He looks to have some slightly better chances this year with the likes of Sir Erec, Buveur D’Air and Champ three standout rides for him.
 Geraghty has been top Cheltenham Festival jockey twice before – 2012 and 2003.

-Of the rest, top Irish jockey Jack Kennedy, who will ride the main Gigginstown Stud horses, is interesting with such a large number of decent horses to pick from, while with the Gordon Elliott camp firing in six winners at the Festival in 2017 then we can expect him to be riding a lot of theirs again.
-Davy Russell still also have a strong link to the Gigginstown-owned horses, so it would be a shock if he’s not on the scoresheet at least once over the four days too.
+Of the rest, top Irish jockeys Jack Kennedy and Davy Russell, who will ride the main Gigginstown Stud horses, are certainly interesting with such a large number of decent horses to pick from, while with the Gordon Elliott camp firing in eight winners at the Festival in 2018 then we can expect this pair to be riding a lot of theirs again.
+These two look the main challengers to Walsh this year.

 With the festival over four days then it really is numbers game, and without stating the obvious a mixture of 2 or 3 bankers in your locker, plus rides in almost all the available races (don’t forget there are a few amateur or conditional races) is the perfect cocktail to being the top jock at Cheltenham.

-Did you know ?
-Back in the 1990’s former champion jockeys Richard Dunwoody and Peter Scudamore landed the top jockey title with only 2 wins!
+Did you know that back in the 1990’s former champion jockeys Richard Dunwoody and Peter Scudamore landed the top jockey title with only 2 wins!
 But, don’t forget the festival was held over 3 days back then!

-Aidan Coleman might be a better outsider – he’s likely to ride a lot of the Jonjo O’Neill and Venetia Williams horses, but it would still be a shock if he’s outscoring the main Irish jockeys.
+Aidan Coleman might be a better outsider – he’s likely to ride a lot of the Jonjo O’Neill and Venetia Williams horses, but it would still be a surprise if he’s outscoring the main Irish jockeys.
 He’s around 33/1.

-Nico de Boinville is certainly worth a mention too – he looks sure to go in with Altior in the Champion Chase and also rides Might Bite, who is the current Gold Cup favourite.
+Nico de Boinville is certainly worth a mention too – he looks sure to go in with Altior in the Champion Chase and also rides Might Bite, who can’t be ruled out the Gold Cup.
 With the powerful Nicky Henderson team behind him too then he’s another that might be worth a small cover bet against Ruby.

-The British champion jockey – Richard Johnson – is another that is sure to get on the scoresheet, but a bit like Twiston-Davies he’s bound to have plenty of rides, but with no real bankers then he might be scrapping around a bit, and even at a double-figure price it’s hard to get too excited.
+The British champion jockey – Richard Johnson – is another that is sure to get on the scoresheet.
+He’s bound to have plenty of rides, but with no real bankers then he might be scrapping around a bit, and even at a double-figure price it’s hard to get too excited.

-So – yes – there are a few cases to be made for taking on Ruby Walsh, with Noel Fehily, Jack Kennedy, Robbie Power and Nico de Boinville looking the best alternatives, but really it’s hard to get away from the ‘Silver Fox’.
+So – yes – there are a few cases to be made for taking on Ruby Walsh, with Jack Kennedy, Davy Russell, Barry Geraghty and Nico de Boinville looking the best alternatives, but really it’s hard to get away from the ‘Silver Fox’.

 Okay, this year the Mullins camp might not have as many so-called ‘bankers’ as in previous years, so you suspect Ruby might have to work a bit hard for title number 12, but he’s still the safest option in what’s set to be another fascinating Cheltenham Festival.